xXJSONDeruloXx/decky-lsfg-vk/README.md

    - Go to "Developer" tab and select "Install Plugin from Zip"
    - Select the downloaded "Lossless Scaling.zip" file

-### Future Installation
-- This plugin will be available through the Decky Plugin Store once approved

 ## How to Use

 1. **Purchase and install** [Lossless Scaling](https://store.steampowered.com/app/993090/Lossless_Scaling/) from Steam
 2. **Open the plugin** from the Decky menu
 3. **Click "Install lsfg-vk"** to automatically set up the compatibility layer
-4. **Configure settings** using the plugin's UI controls:
+4. **Configure settings** using the plugin's UI.
-   - Enable/disable LSFG
-   - Set FPS multiplier (2-4)
-   - Adjust flow scale (0.25-1.0)
-   - Toggle HDR mode
-   - Toggle immediate mode (disable vsync)
 5. **Apply launch commands** to the game you want to use frame generation with:
    - **Option 1 (Recommended)**: `~/lsfg %COMMAND%` - Uses your plugin configuration
       - **Option 2**: Manual environment variables like `ENABLE_LSFG=1 LSFG_MULTIPLIER=2 %COMMAND%`
+      - See the [LSFG-VK WIKI](https://github.com/PancakeTAS/lsfg-vk/wiki/Configuring-lsfg%E2%80%90vk) for more information on each available environment variable

 ## Feedback and Support

-For per-game feedback and community support, check out the [Universal Blue Discord](https://discord.bazzite.gg/).
+For per-game feedback and community support, check out the UPCOMING DISCORD LINK HERE

 ## What it does